Progressive child myopia: Why myopia in kids is a concern

 Myopia is one of the most common eye disorders in the world.
-The prevalence of myopia is about 30 to 40 percent among adults in Europe and the United States, and up to 80 percent or higher in several East Asian countries.
+The prevalence of myopia is about 30 to 40 percent among adults in Europe and the United States, and up to 80 percent or higher in the Asian population, especially in China.

 Classification of myopia severity

 Myopia — like all refractive errors — is measured in diopters (D), which are the same units used to measure the optical power of eyeglasses and contact lenses.

-Lens powers that correct myopia are preceded by a minus sign (–), and are usually measured in 0.25 D increments.
+Lens powers that correct myopia are preceded by a minus sign (–) and usually are measured and fabricated in 0.25 D increments.